28 Tips for Traveling Abroad First Time – For International Travel

 - Each bank has its own international fees based on its association with certain “sister” banks abroad.
 Research or call your bank directly to ask for your bank’s “sister” banks located abroad, as those tend to have lower fees when withdrawing cash from their ATM machines.

-- Make copies of passport and credit cards in case your originals get misplaced or stolen.
+- Make copies of your passport and credit cards in case your originals get misplaced or stolen.

 - Let family and friends know of your general travel itinerary.